unRARed/play-sample/PROMPTS.md

-# Sample Player Application - Prompt History
+# Play Sample Application - Prompt History

-This document tracks the evolution of prompts and requirements for the Sample Player application.
+This document tracks the evolution of prompts and requirements for the Play Sample application.

 ## Initial Requirements (2025-04-09 22:50:49)